MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/caac-known-issues.md

 ### File upload limitations

-If you apply a session policy to block or monitor the upload of sensitive files, the user's attempts to upload files or folders by using a drag-and-drop operation blocks the complete list of files and folders in the following scenarios:
+If you apply a session policy to block or monitor the upload of sensitive files, the user's attempts to upload files or folders by using a drag-and-drop operation block the complete list of files and folders in the following scenarios:

 - A folder that contains at least one file and at least one subfolder
 - A folder that contains multiple subfolders